elishachauhan/IS211CourseProject/README.md

 to effectively run a blog.
 In this case, a blog is a collection of posts that someone has written that is shown in reverse chronological order.
 Posts consists of a title, a date when it was written, an author, and text that may contain HTML as well.
+The root URL used is http://127.0.0.1:5000/ and it is the website to see the interactive web application.
+In this specific program,

 #############################################################